MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/advanced.md

 ## Optional chaining for variables

-You could get an error when accessing an attribute on object which is not set or missing attributes.
+When you have an object that is not null or undefined, you could still get an error when using an attribute or method on a object which is not set or missing attributes.
 So here we avoid that.

 ```javascript
 VARIABLE?.ATTRIBUTE